fransyozef/hashlips_art_engine/README.md

 ## Empty filename
-If you have a png file name `empty.png', then this will not be included in the attributes.
+If you have a png file name `empty.png` or with rarity for example `empty#50.png` , then this will not be included in the attributes.
 So this will prevent something like this

 ```